WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. conjunction(FORMAL): with the intention of preventing (something undesirable); to avoid the risk of. 带有防止（不被期望的事情）的目的；来规避风险，即以防、以免。

+- let alone

+  1. phrase: used to indicate that something is far less likely or suitable than something else already mentioned.

+     _"he was incapable of leading a bowling team, let alone a country"_

+- leverage

+  1. noun: the exertion of force by means of a lever or an object used in the manner of a lever.

+     _"my spade hit something solid that wouldn't respond to leverage"_

+  2. noun(FINANCE): the ratio of a company's loan capital (debt) to the value of its common stock (equity).

+  3. verb: use borrowed capital for (an investment), expecting the profits made to be greater than the interest payable.

+     _"without clear legal title to their assets, they own property that cannot be leveraged as collateral for loans"_

+  4. verb: use (something) to maximum advantage.

+     _"the organization needs to leverage its key resources"_

 - light-hearted

   1. adjective: amusing and entertaining. 好玩和有趣的。